Wall Street drifts as Intel tumbles and gold's price rises to another record

 NEW YORK (AP) — The U.S. stock market is drifting in mixed trading on Friday, as a zigzag week punctuated by loud threats and pullbacks heads toward a quieter close.

-The S&P 500 rose 0.2% but was still on track to finish a second straight week with a modest loss.
-The Dow Jones Industrial Average was down 240 points, or 0.5%, as of 11:30 a.m.
-Eastern time, and the Nasdaq composite was 0.5% higher.
+The S&P 500 was mostly unchanged and remained on track to finish a second straight week with a modest loss.
+The Dow Jones Industrial Average was down 365 points, or 0.7%, as of 1:54 p.m.
+Eastern time, and the Nasdaq composite was 0.3% higher.

-The majority of stocks on Wall Street fell, and Intel weighed on the market after tumbling 15.8%.
+The majority of stocks on Wall Street fell, and Intel weighed on the market after tumbling 17.6%.
 The chip company reported better results for the end of 2025 than analysts expected.
-But more attention was on its forecast for the first three months of this year, which fell short of Wall Street’s expectations.
+But investors' attention focused on its forecast for the first three months of this year, which fell short of Wall Street’s expectations.

 Chief Financial Officer David Zinsner said shortages of supplies are affecting the entire industry, and Intel expects available supply to hit a bottom early this year before improving in the spring and beyond.
 CEO Lip-Bu Tan highlighted the company’s opportunities created by the artificial-intelligence era.